govCMS/govcms8-scaffold/drush/sites/README.md

-These aliases are not used on Lagoon and can be customised.
+Aliases in this folder can be customised.
+These aliases are not used on Lagoon by the deployment process.